chrisnoonan98675/site/xl-release/how-to/configure-global-variables.markdown

 - settings
 - system administration
 - variable
+since:
+- XL Release 4.8.0
 ---

+XL Release allows you to define variables for information that you don't know in advance or that may change.
+Global variables, which are available in XL Release 4.8.0 and later, can be used in all templates and releases to manage shared information.

 On the **Global variables** screen under **Settings**, you can create, edit, and delete global variables.
 You must have the *Edit Global Variables* permission to do so.